Midwestern HomeLife

 Cara Lanz

-Coconut Dream Bars are an incredibly delicious old fashioned cookie bar with a toffee shortbread crust, gooey filling, and toasty coconut.
-Delicious treat that is super easy to make with basic ingredients you probably already have.
+Coconut Dream Bars are nostalgic, old-fashioned cookie bars with a buttery toffee shortbread crust, rich, gooey filling, and toasty coconut on top.
+They're quick and easy to make with simple pantry ingredients and truly live up to their name.

 4.89 from 17 votes